 Bird Watching in Nepal: Rare Birds in Great Sceneries

 Nepal is one of the most blessed countries when it comes to trekking and Himalayan gems.
-Nepal is not only about trekking for nature lovers but much more than only adventure.
+To the nature lover, Nepal is not just about trekking but much more than just an adventure.
 The geography of Nepal has provided an ideal scenario for bird watching in Nepal, which provides shelter to more than 890 species of birds.

-Birdwatching generally refers to the observation and identification of different species of birds in their natural environment as a hobby.
+In simple general definitions, birdwatching is a kind of hobby targeted at observing and identifying various species of birds in the wild.
 Rich birdlife combined with a diverse range of habitats makes Nepal considered one of the best countries for birdwatching.
-The geographical configuration of Nepal, from flat Terai to towering peaks of the Himalayas, forms a variety of ecosystems that support more than 900 species of birds.
-These are both resident and migratory species, with some found nowhere else in the world.
+The topography of Nepal from flat Terai to towering peaks of the Himalayas forms different ecosystems, which support over 900 species of birds.
+These include both residential and migratory species, some of which are not found anywhere in the world.

 Some of the reasons which make Nepal an ideal destination for birdwatching are stated below:

-- Wide Range of Species: The country houses more than 900 species, which include endangered and migratory birds such as the Himalayan vulture, white-rumped vulture, and various species of pheasants.
+• Wide Range of Species: More than 900 species have been found inhabiting in Nepal, and many of the birds belonging to the category of endangered and migratory include the Himalayan vulture, white-rumped vulture, and various species of pheasants.

-- Migratory Bird Routes: Nepal falls on the route through which many birds migrate between South Asia and Central Asia, especially along the Himalayan flyway, hence it’s an ideal place to spot seasonal visitors.
+• Migratory Bird Routes: Nepal falls in the passage through which many birds migrate between South Asia and Central Asia, mainly the Himalayan flyway; therefore, it is a spot to view the seasonal visitors.

 Best Locations for Birdwatching

 Chitwan National Park houses over 540 species of birds.
-Wetlands and grasslands combine to form a perfect habitat for many birds.
-Locals and visitors alike commonly see kingfishers diving into the water, storks wading through the shallows, and eagles flying overhead.
-During winter, the park is a haven for migratory species such as the Siberian rubythroat and greater spotted eagle.
-A stroll along the Rapti River will increase the possibility of sighting some rare waterfowl.
+Wetlands and grasslands combine to form a perfect habitat for many birds. ocals and visitors commonly can see the kingfishers diving into the water, storks wading in the shallows, and eagles flying overhead.
+In winter, this place is a haven for migratory species such as the Siberian rubythroat and greater spotted eagle.
+A walk along the Rapti River will heighten the chances of viewing some of the rare waterfowl.

 Source- Google